IamTheFij/minitor-go/README.md

 make run
 ```

-It will read the contents of `config.yml` and begin its loop.
+It will read the contents of `sample-config.hcl` and begin its loop.
 You could also run it directly and provide a new config file via the `-config` argument.

 #### Docker